Eyescale/Lunchbox/doc/RelNotes.md

 the following:

 * OSX 10.9, Win32 builds fixed
-* Byteswap for unsigned long is satisfied on clang, on OSX
+* Byteswap for unsigned long is satisfied on clang on OSX
 * Deprecation warnings resolved

 ## Known Bugs {#Bugs}